gian-solo/gian-solo.github.io/_posts/2019-02-17-absolute-radio-gold-the-session-with-christian-james-hand.md

 ---
 layout: post
-title:  "Absolute Radio Gold: The Session with Christian James Hand."
+title:  "Absolute Radio Gold&#58 The Session with Christian James Hand."
 categories: Guitar
 date:   2019-02-17
 excerpt: "Track-by-track breakdowns of some of your favorite hits."